Crisis and New Foundation

 Furius Camillus made his unexpected appearance followed by a Roman army and threw his sword into the scale proclaiming: Not auro, sed ferro, recuperanda est patria.

 (not gold, but steel redeems the nation).
-He then attacked the Gauls and forced them out of Rome.
+He then attacked the Gauls and forced them out of Rome (see the event in an XVIIIth century painting at Casino Borghese).

 Notwithstanding the happy, albeit miraculous, end of these events, it is said that the